 Kochevar joined Nexus in 2019 and is responsible for the oversight of program operations and strategic guidance to Nexus’ sites and affiliates including the direct supervision of Nexus Executive Directors.
 She is also an active member of the Women’s Health Leadership Trust, where she was named one of the top 35 emerging leaders in 2015 and currently serves as a mentor in the IMPACT mentoring program.

-Jennifer McIntosh joined Nexus in 2012 as the Director of Human Resources and was promoted to Vice President of Human Resources in May 2016.
-In this capacity, she is responsible for developing, implementing, and monitoring the effectiveness of Nexus Human Resources policies and procedures throughout the organization.
-Ms. McIntosh is also responsible for ensuring Nexus’ compliance with federal, state, and licensing compliance areas relating to employment law.
+Jennifer McIntosh joined Nexus in 2012 as the Director of Human Resources, and currently serves as Chief Human Resources Officer.
+McIntosh is responsible for developing, implementing, and monitoring the effectiveness of Nexus Human Resources policies and procedures throughout the organization while also ensuring Nexus’ compliance with federal, state, and licensing compliance areas relating to employment law.